somebeaver/Lowrider.js/README.md

 // insert child, the lifecycle events will trigger for the first time someElement.appendChild(childEl)

-// all bindingd are immediately available childEl.speak()
+// all bindings are immediately available childEl.speak()
 ```